 Phishing is the top Internet crime by victim count as per the FBI [1], resulting in a \$54 million loss in 2020.
 Phishing attacks are increasingly being launched via SMS text, social media, gaming, and dating applications.
-People tend to be less careful when using their mobile devices and are therefore more vulnerable [2].
-A lightweight phishing detection approach that can be installed in mobile devices is very much needed.
+People tend to be less careful when using

-Supervised deep learning appears to be a promising approach for phishing detection [3, 4, 5].
+Supervised deep learning appears to be a promising approach for phishing detection [3-5].
 Machine learning requires a large volume of training data; such data may be unavailable and dataset creation is labor-intensive.
 For creating phishing datasets, one must visit the malicious websites, understand the code, and extract the relevant features.
 Moreover, as attackers modify their approach, the process must be repeated.
-Phishing detection using only URL information alleviates these problems, thus recent development in language transformers has motivated us to look into these as an alternative approach for phishing detection using only URLs.
+Phishing detection using only URL information alleviates these problems, thus recent development in language transformers has motivated us to look into phishing detection using only URLs.

 In this work, we use a dataset developed by Shirazi et al. [6] which consists of 48 URL and HTML-based website features, and we test the ability of a deep classification Artificial Neural Network (ANN) to detect phishing websites.
 First, we test ANNs on URL-based features only.
 Even after an extensive architecture and hyper-parameter search, this method did not perform well.
-We next use URL and HTML-based features which have an accuracy > 96%, which is comparable to state-of-the-art approaches.
+We next use URL and HTML-based features and obtained an accuracy of 97% with the top-performing model (ANNF), comparable to state-of-the-art approaches.
 We use this as a baseline for our transformer-based model.

 Transformers are deep learning Natural Language Processing (NLP) models designed to handle sequential text for translation and summarization tasks.
-The well-known Bidirectional Embedding Representations from Transformers (BERT [7]) has been used in the past eight months to detect spam emails [8, 9, 10].
+The well-known Bidirectional Embedding Representations from Transformers (BERT [7]) has been used in the past eight months to detect spam emails [8-10].
 Following on the success of transformers in detecting phishing emails, we hypothesize that they can take URLs directly and parse out contextual information that indicates if a website is legitimate or malicious.
 Utilizing transformers to detect phishing leverages data to learn the textual features associated with websites, rather than relying on pre-determined features that are observed by experts and require manual efforts.
-We apply BERT and another well-known transformer ELECTRA (Efficiently Learning an Encoder that Classifies Token Replacements Accurately [11]) to URL-based phishing detection.
+We apply BERT and two other well-known transformers RoBERTa (A Robustly Optimized BERT Pretraining Approach) [11] and ELECTRA (Efficiently Learning an Encoder that Classifies Token Replacements Accurately [12]) to URL-based phishing detection.